All Products

 Related operations

-If you want to use NFSv4 ACLs, we recommend that you add each user to groups.
+A common best practice for managing permissions is to grant them to groups rather than individual users.
 This allows you to configure permissions for a group rather than a separate user.
-To revoke permissions on an object from a user, you can remove the user from the group that is granted permissions on the object.
+To revoke permissions on an object from a user, remove the user from the group that is granted permissions on the object.
 For example, the following commands remove the admini user from the adminis group and add the user to the adminis2 group.

 1. Run the following command to create the adminis2 group: